 How does interactive visualization work and does it require additional software?

 This is an area where the majority of business analytics applications are attempting to differentiate themselves by building in basic interactive visualization capability.
-Ask to see a demo of what the baseline application can provide and what additional modules or add-ons are required to get the advanced interactive visualizations of complex data.
+Ask to see a demo of what the baseline application can provide and what additional modules or add-ons are required to get the advanced interactive data visualizations of complex data.
 Also ask if the demo can include your company’s data to see how and if this feature will deliver value to your company.

 Does the software integrate data from multiple departments?